 Storm Event Monitoring is to be completed at four stormwater discharge locations within the city of Great Falls and Cascade County.
-The sample locations were chosen to represent predominantly industrial areas (one location), predominantly residential areas (one location), predominantly commercial/industrial areas with highway contributions (one location).
+The sample locations were chosen to represent predominantly industrial areas (one location), predominantly residential areas (one location), predominantly commercial areas (one location), and predominantly commercial/industrial areas with highway contributions (one location).
 Table 3-6 provides the selected Storm Event Monitoring locations and rationale.